Anyone's death diminishes me,

 Vladimir Pokhilko, 1998, co-founder of Animatek

-Sam Poole, 2006, marketing exec at Maxis who also supported Tony La Russa Baseball 4
+Sam Poole, 2006, marketing exec and later CEO at Maxis, supported Tony La Russa Baseball 4

 Gene Portwood, 2000, AD and character designer on the Carmen Sandiego series at Broderbund